-Resiliency Florida is a non-profit organization made up of public and private partners dedicated to promoting the development of state and regional strategies and action plans to adapt to extreme weather and sea level rise, and to advocating for increased investment by the state and federal government in critical infrastructure and habitat throughout Florida to mitigate impacts and develop adaptation responses.
+Resiliency Florida is a non-profit organization made up of public and private partners dedicated to promoting the development of state and regional Strategies and action plans to adapt to extreme weather and sea level rise, and to advocating for increased investment by the state federal government in critical infrastructure and habitat throughout Florida to mitigate impacts and develop adaptation responses.

-The mission of Resiliency Florida is to act as a conduit for developing local government and private sector partnerships to secure funding and regulatory and legislative support for resiliency and adaptation strategies at the state and federal levels.
-Through a diverse membership including cities, counties and the private sector, Resiliency Florida promotes the exchange of ideas and resources to help our communities become more prepared and resilient to face sea level rise, extreme weather, flooding and other broader challenges stemming from climate change.
-Our focus is the collaborative development of tools, projects and funding to implement these strategies.
+The mission of Resiliency Florida is to act as a conduit for developing local government and private sector partnerships to secure funding and regulatory and legislative support for resiliency and adaptation strategies at state and federal levels.
+Through a diverse membership including cities, counties and the private sector, Resiliency Florida promotes the exchange of ideas and resources to help our communities become more prepared and resilient to face sea level rise, extreme weather, flooding and other challenges stemming from climate change.
+Our focus is the collaborative development of tools, projects, and funding to implement these strategies.
 The strength of the organization is a results-oriented approach to facing these challenges.

 Key Areas of Focus